Cassssiem/RugbyManagementSystem/README.md

 ### Frontend
 - To be built separately, consuming this backend's REST API
-- (Recommended stack: React + TypeScript, React Router, Axios)
+- React + TypeScript, React Router, Axios

 ---